PandaTechAM/be-lib-pandavault-client/PandaVaultClient/Readme.md

   authentication.
 - **Configuration Application**: Applies the fetched configuration data to your .NET projects using Microsoft's `Microsoft.Extensions.Configuration`.
-- **Configuration Refresh**: Refreshes the configuration data at a specified interval, allowing for dynamic configuration changes without the need to restart your application.
 - **Configuration Validation**: Validates that there are no required configurations that have been left blank.
 If there are, the application will not start.
 To require some configuration to be required, add `"**"` as the value for the key.

 ## Installation